 While many organizations track the downstream artifacts of improvement work, fewer do a great job of keeping tabs on process improvement activities and results.
 But we'd argue that measuring, monitoring, and reporting on improvement work is an essential thing your organization can do to ensure that you meet your strategic goals and outperform the competition.
 Here are five reasons why.

-1. Things that get measured improve.
+Things that get measured improve.

-2. It becomes natural to align projects with strategic goals.
+It becomes natural to align projects with strategic goals.

-3. The discipline of measurement forces people to set smarter goals.
+The discipline of measurement forces people to set smarter goals.

 Many organizations are too vague when they discuss their current and future states.
-For example, they may worry that production costs are too high, but fail to document what that means exactly.
+For example, they may worry that production costs are too high but fail to document what that means exactly.
 How much do costs need to come down?
 By when?
 Who is responsible?
 Without answers to these questions and more, success is unlikely.
 When you start to measure improvements of any type, it is necessary to set SMART goals.
-SMART goals are: Specific, Measurable, Agreed upon, Realistic, and Time-based.
+SMART goals are Specific, Measurable, Agreed upon, Realistic, and Time-based.

-4. Everyone has the data to make better decisions.
+Everyone has the data to make better decisions.

 Making solid decisions that promote the spread of continuous improvement requires data.
-Having a view into which areas of the organization are struggling and having a consistent, objective way to measure performance, helps leaders focus their coaching resources for a higher return on improvement investments.
+Having a view into which areas of the organization are struggling and having a consistent, objective way to measure performance helps leaders focus their coaching resources for a higher return on improvement investments.

 Understanding what types of activities result in high-impact improvements makes it easier to put more energy into efforts that are likely to succeed.
-Decisions at every level are better when they are made based on up to date, relevant data.

-5. Well document improvement efforts earn additional resources.
+Well-documented improvement efforts earn additional resources.